 - 1.1 In February 2018, following the publication of a revised Code of Practice for Treasury Management by the Chartered Institute of Public Finance and Accountancy (CIPFA), the Council adopted a revised Treasury Management Policy Statement together with a statement of its 'Treasury Management Practices' (TMPs).
-No changes are proposed to these policies for 2019/20. - 1.2 The policy requires the Council to consider a treasury strategy report, setting out the strategy and plans to be followed in the coming year, as part of the budget process.
-The key changes to the strategy in comparison with 2018/19 are changes to the policy for Minimum Revenue Provision (MRP) for the repayment of debt, and the addition of short dated bond funds and multi-asset income funds to the Strategy.
-These changes are set out in the report.
+No changes are proposed to these policies for 2020/21. - 1.2 The policy requires the Council to consider a treasury strategy report, setting out the strategy and plans to be followed in the coming year, as part of the budget process.
+The strategy for 2020/21 is broadly consistent with that adopted for 2019/20.